-However, there’s dull silence when he recollects the colour bias he saw around him.
+However, there’s dull silence when he recollects the color bias he saw around him.
 “Some of my cousins were not as fair-skinned as the rest of the family.
-Aunties would often suggest they use fairness creams, facials, and address them as ‘bechari’,” he says.
-As a child, he didn’t realise the graveness of those remarks.
-The bias hit home years later, when his wife, too, had to face unfavourable remarks about her complexion.
+Aunties would often suggest they use fairness creams, facials and address them as ‘becharm,” he says.
+As a child, he didn’t realize the graveness of those remarks.
+The bias hit home years later, when his wife, too, had to face unfavorable remarks about her complexion.
 That’s when the idea of his maiden directorial, Pinky Beauty Parlour, struck him.

 READ MORE :

 - You May Soon be Surfing Internet on Long-Haul Air India Flights